Phnom Penh Guide

 xxxxx

-Something else to consider before you go: medical costs, hazardous pursuits, unable to return to the UK, no insurance !
+Something else to consider before you go: medical costs, hazardous pursuits, unable to return to the UK, and no insurance!

 Have you noticed that almost every day, in one news outlet or another, there are reports of those involved in some accident or illness, who have no funds or insurance to pay for their treatment?